smintio/Portals-Components-SDK/Tools/Portals-SDK-PublishComponent-CLI/Release/README.md

 Access will be granted to either Smint.io Solution Partners or to all our Smint.io Portals.
 Enterprise plan customers.

-Current version of this document is: 1.0.0 (as of 24th of November, 2022)
+Current version of this document is: 1.0.1 (as of 12th of January, 2024)

 ## Download